 As Accounting Officer I have personal responsibility for the robustness of the control and governance arrangements operated by the Commission.
-In this the first year of the Commission I had responsibility for establishing and maintaining a sound system of internal governance that supports the achievement of the Commission's policies, aims and objectives whilst safeguarding the public funds and Departmental assets for which I am personally responsible, in accordance with the responsibilities assigned to me as Accounting Officer.
+In this the second year of the Commission's existence I have continued to maintain a sound system of internal governance that supports the achievement of the Commission's policies, aims and objectives whilst safeguarding the public funds and Departmental assets for which I am personally responsible, in accordance with the responsibilities assigned to me as Accounting Officer.
 As such, I am responsible for ensuring propriety and regularity in the handling of those public funds.

-My assessment of the Commission's internal control is informed by the work of the Government Internal Audit Agency, the National Audit Office, the Commissioners, the sponsor Department and the Northern Ireland Office Audit and Risk Committee.
+My assessment of the Commission's internal control is informed by the work of the Government Internal Audit Agency, the National Audit Office, the Commissioners, the sponsor Department and the Northern Ireland Office's Audit and Risk Committee.

-In my role as UK Secretary to the Commission I am jointly responsible for the effective operation of the UK Secretariat.
-I have personal responsibility for managing, on the UK side, the Commission's financial and other resources made available by the UK Government.
+In my role as UK Secretary to the Commission I am responsible for the effective operation of the UK Secretariat.
+I have personal responsibility for managing the Commission's financial and other resources made available by the UK Government.
 I am jointly responsible with my Irish Secretariat counterpart for the provision of advice and support to the Commissioners in delivering their aims and objectives and in undertaking their statutory responsibilities.